cloudify-cosmo/docs.getcloudify.org/content/plugins/azure.md

 The following plugin relationship operations are defined in the Azure plugin:

- * `cloudify.azure.relationships.contained_in_resource_group` Sets a dependency between the resource and the resource group that contains it.
+ * `cloudify.azure.relationships.contained_in_resource_group` Sets a dependency between the resource and the resource group in which it is contained.
- * `cloudify.azure.relationships.contained_in_virtual_network` Sets a dependency between the resource and the virtual network that contains it.
+ * `cloudify.azure.relationships.contained_in_virtual_network` Sets a dependency between the resource and the virtual network in which it is contained.
- * `cloudify.azure.relationships.contained_in_network_security_group` Sets a dependency between the resource and the network security group that contains it.
+ * `cloudify.azure.relationships.contained_in_network_security_group` Sets a dependency between the resource and the network security group in which it is contained.
- * `cloudify.azure.relationships.contained_in_route_table` Sets a dependency between the resource and the route table that contains it.
+ * `cloudify.azure.relationships.contained_in_route_table` Sets a dependency between the resource and the route table in which it is contained.
  * `cloudify.azure.relationships.contained_in_load_balancer` Sets a dependency between the resource and the load balancer.
  * `cloudify.azure.relationships.network_security_group_attached_to_subnet` Attaches a network security group to a subnet.
  * `cloudify.azure.relationships.route_table_attached_to_subnet` Attaches a network route table to a subnet.